eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 <br/>

-Before we can query any data from Bad Flask App, we need to authenticate to the server.
+Before we can query any data from Bad Flask App, we need a way to authenticate to the server.
 We only want to authenticate once and use that as the authorization header.
 This means we should add this as our `Suite Setup` in our `Settings` table.